 Family Court Practice includes matters relating to custody, visitation, relocation, paternity, child support, family offenses, abuse and neglect, juvenile delinquency, and Persons In Need of Supervision (PINS).
-Each of these areas has its own special rules, and Ms. Jansen is knowledgeable in all aspects of the law and how they apply in your particular circumstances.
+Each of these areas has its own special rules, and Attorney Jansen is knowledgeable in all aspects of the law and how they apply in your particular circumstances.

-Custody: New York utilizes a “best interests of the child” principle in determining custody disputes in both Family Court and Supreme Court matters.
+Child Custody: New York utilizes a “best interests of the child” principle in determining custody disputes in both Family Court and Supreme Court matters.
 Many different factors are considered in making such a “best interests” determination.
-Ms. Jansen understands that preservation of your parenting time and continued input into the important major decisions in your child’s life are always of paramount concern to you.
+Attorney Jansen understands that preservation of your parenting time and continued input into the important major decisions in your child’s life are always of paramount concern to you.
 This always-changing area of the law requires not only an attorney who is familiar with the law but one who can be sensitive to a client’s feelings and emotions, as well as those stemming from the effects of the divorce process on their children.

 In New York both parents are responsible for their children’s support according to their pro rata share of combined parental income.
 Sometimes, though, it is difficult to arrive at a fair determination of true combined parental income.
 Courts are empowered to impute income to non-working or “underemployed” parents in setting child support.
 However, the evidence which must be presented to a Court in order to allow them to impute income must be competently presented.